-IDEA prohibits discrimination, including harassment, against any student on the basis of race, color, religion, gender, national origin, disability, age, sexual orientation, or any other basis prohibited by law.
+IDEA prohibits discrimination, including harassment, against any student on the basis of race, color, religion, sex, national origin, disability, age, or any other basis prohibited by law.
 IDEA also prohibits dating violence, as defined by this Handbook.
 Retaliation against anyone involved in the complaint process is a violation of IDEA policy.